eduadiez/PowersOfTau-SGX/README.md

   * Generating a test contribution (HWMODE/SWMODE - 2^11 powers of tau)
   * How to build and verify the binary

 ## Instructions (Ubuntu)

-__This guide is still on WIP any suggestion or comment is really appreciated__
+***Note 1**: This guide is still a WIP, any suggestions or comments are really appreciated*

-*__Note__: These instructions are based on the use Docker although it is possible to do it without it.
-If you want to know who to do it you can send me an email to edu@dappnode.io*
+***Note 2**: The process described here includes the use of Docker for convenience although it is possible to generate a contribution through this method without using it.
+If you would like instructions on do it you can send me an email to edu@dappnode.io*

 ## Pre-requisites

-  * Docker

-      If you don't have docker installed on your system you need to follow this [instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
+  * Docker.
+If you don't have docker installed on your system you need to follow this [instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

   * Check SGX compatibility and enable it